Unboxed-Software/solana-course/content/token22-on-chain.md

 `Token22` supports the exact same instruction set as the Token program and is actually the same byte-for-byte all the way through the very last instruction on the Token program.
 What this means is that `Token22` has the exact same instructions as the token program with the exact same logic and expected accounts as before.
 This was a design choice chosen by the `Token22` development team in order to add new token functionality with minimal disruption to users, wallets, and dApps.
 This makes it pretty easy for an existing program to support `Token22` out of the box.
 Since the instructions are the same, a program can keep any CPIs to the token program exactly the same and just allow the user to pass in either the `spl-token` or `Token22` program in the instruction.

 All new instructions in Token-2022 start where Token stops.
 Token has 25 unique instructions, with indices 0 through 24. `Token22` supports all of these instructions, and then adds new functionality at index 25.

-## `Token22` Added Functionality

-- Mention what the additional instructions on Token22 are

 ## How to determine which program owns a particular token